firebase/genkit/docs/config.md

 persisting traces.
 The `firebase` plugin provides a Cloud Firestore implementation.

-`enableTracingAndMetrics` instructs the framework to perform OpenTelemetry instrumentation and enable trace collection.
+`disableTracingAndMetrics` instructs the framework to disable OpenTelemetry instrumentation and disable trace collection.

 `logLevel` specifies the verbosity of framework-level logging.
 Sometimes it's useful when troubleshooting to see more detailed log messages; set it to